Usman1021/CS-E4875-course/README.md

 The main purpose of this project-based course is to provide practical research experience.
 Specifically, by the end of the course, you will be able to:

 * Focus and study deeper a research problem
-* Search, find, and study related literature
 * Collaborate with other researchers, be part of a research team
 * Find out how theory works in practice
-* Deal with uncertainty and frustration of not knowing the correct answer
 * Communicate your results with presentations and reports

 For more information or to report any bugs, feel free to contact at usman.muhammad@aalto.fi or usman@mail.bnu.edu.cn.